 At the same time, there is much that you can do to help your brain function its best.

 Check out the brain-healthy lifestyle changes we discuss throughout our website.

-Try some of the brain exercises proven to improve short-term memory and other cognitive skills.
+Do brain exercises proven to improve short-term memory and other cognitive skills.

-Then you can take the memory test again in a few months to see if there is any improvement.
+Then, take the memory test again in a few months to see if there is any improvement.